Showing posts with label dispersal. Show all posts

 The Theory

 The creed is “The Great Why in the Sky” that people need for the control of their most difficult emotions.
 Strong emotion can be overridden by reason if that is required by a learned worldview, the validity of which the person is willing to bet their life on.
-(Here, I attempt to supply a worldview based on evolutionary psychology.)
-The creed, or “theory part” of a religion, also gets the rational mind cooperating with the behavior-modification program, which acts on the emotional self.
+Here, I attempt to supply a worldview based on evolutionary psychology.
+The creed, or “theory part” of a religion, also gets the rational mind cooperating with the behaviour-modification program, which acts on the emotional self.

-04-03-2019: Rational override based on some creed may begin the work of extirpating someone's anger or sadness cycle, but behavior modification by pragma may be necessary to finish it and produce a lasting improvement in the person's circumstances.
+Rational override based on some creed may begin the work of extirpating someone's anger or sadness cycle, but behaviour modification by pragma may be necessary to finish it and produce a lasting improvement in the person's circumstances.
 These cycles may have deep roots inaccessible to consciousness and capable of perpetuating self-defeating behaviors if not treated appropriately.

 Prayer superficially is a deliberate wasting of time, which is not free in metabolic terms because the worshipper has a basal metabolic rate that must be supplied whether he/she works or not.
 Regular inactivity is surely a luxury of only those enjoying abundance.
 This is implicitly saying to the anger and sadness/contempt programs: “Food is still plentiful, so it’s not time to get nasty.”
 These cycles may be triggered by signs of high population density, not actual want, but they should still be sensitive to metabolic signals that speak to whether actual scarcity exists.
-High population density acquired its potent psychological effects, after all, because it usually predicted scarcity in the environment of evolutionary adaptedness. <06-14-2021: Alternatively, prayer may work like meditation to turn off the internal voice and the unnecessary stress it causes (if unscripted).>
+High population density acquired its potent psychological effects, after all, because it usually predicted scarcity in the environment of evolutionary adaptedness.
+Alternatively, prayer may work like meditation to turn off the internal voice and the unnecessary stress it causes if unscripted.

 Charity, on the receiving end, that is, is for contempt signalers, who, as you will recall, are extremely entitled in the final stage of their emotional program.
 Accepting charity–goods that you did not work for–tells the contempt program that it has achieved its mission and can therefore halt.
 So, it does.
 In Islam, almsgiving is said to be best done in secret, an effect of which will be to spare the pride of the recipient.
-One tends to think that this will be an issue with contemptuous types.
-Clearly, we are dealing here with someone whose contempt-signaler role has caused them to become downwardly mobile.
+This will be an issue with contemptuous types.

 Fasting–going without the necessities of life–is for sadness signalers and it tells their emotional program that they have given or lost all their resources to the contempt signalers, and therefore their program has achieved its mission and can halt.
-So, it does. <11-21-2020: On the other hand, based on my own experience with fasting, the practice may work by increasing the faster's energy level post-fast, and an increased energy level can solve a multitude of problems.>
+So, it does.
+On the other hand, based on my own experience with fasting, the practice may work by increasing the faster's energy level post-fast, and an increased energy level can solve a multitude of problems.

-Pilgrimage is where you tell the anger-cycle program (with your feet) that you have been driven out of your homeland forever and must resettle elsewhere.
+Pilgrimage is where you tell the anger-cycle program with your feet that you have been driven out of your homeland forever and must resettle elsewhere.
 Therefore, the program has achieved its mission and can halt.
 So, it does.
-This idea was expressed as “giving something to the dispersal drive” in Post #35.

 Thus, the task of much religious behavior-modification can be likened to persuading a devil to depart by showing him false evidence that he has accomplished his purpose in coming, knowing that he is myopic.
 However, prayer tells him that he doesn’t even have to come in the first place.